edgedb/edgedb-python/docs/api/asyncio_client.rst

 code within the transaction unless absolutely necessary.

-Transactions allocate expensive server resources, and having too many concurrently long-running transactions will negatively impact the performance of the DB server.
+Transactions allocate expensive server resources, and having too many concurrent long-running transactions will negatively impact the performance of the DB server.

 To rollback a transaction that is in progress raise an exception.